Knicks guard Jalen Brunson sits on the bench in the...

 But more than figuring out the schemes of the opposition, the Knicks are intent on improving their own performance.

-In Boston they could point to missed assignments, failed defensive rotations and poor communication.
+In Boston, they could point to missed assignments, failed defensive rotations and poor communication.
 But the effort also was nowhere near the hard-nosed style that marked last season’s Knicks squad before trades reshaped the roster.

-“Obviously they’re a great team,” Deuce McBride said of the Celtics after Tuesday’s 132-109 loss.
-“That’s championship level basketball.
+“Obviously, they’re a great team,” Deuce McBride said of the Celtics after Tuesday’s 132-109 loss.
+“That’s championship-level basketball.
 For us, that was a punch in the mouth.
 And we got to respond.

-"Obviously it’s a long year.
-You can’t overreact to one game but that’s not how you go into a year and set the tone.
+“Obviously, it’s a long year.
+You can’t overreact to one game, but that’s not how you go into a year and set the tone.
 I think we got to make sure we get together and figure out what to do next.

 “I think it just comes down to effort on defense.
 I feel like we could’ve made more effort plays.
 I feel like the first effort was there but the second and third has to get better.”

-“I don’t think there’s any possible way to look backwards on what just happened,” Jalen Brunson said.
+“I don’t think there’s any possible way to look backward on what just happened,” Jalen Brunson said.
 “It’s going to be a challenge for us.
 It’s a team we lost to last year.
 But they have our number.
 We’ve just got to be ready to go.”

-"Obviously my hand breaking.
-But yeah, whenever you don't win, you think about what you did to lose.
+“Obviously, my hand breaking.
+But yeah, whenever you don’t win, you think about what you did to lose.
 We can talk about what could have happened if I stayed healthy or whatever, but I mean, the fact is that we lost regardless.”

 SUBSCRIBE